erupothu/tutorial-spring-framework/spring-cloud.md

 ```
 #### Producer and consumer call each other with RestTemplate with a contract.

-## Zuul Proxy (Zuul is a JVM based router and server side load balancer by Netflix)
+## Spring Zuul Proxy (Zuul is a JVM based router and server side load balancer by Netflix)
 - Dependency
 ``xml
 <dependency>